leilab-isep/m1b_sismd_lb_tr/README.md

   overhead** and
   stabilize **pause times**, but throughput **plateaued**, suggesting further gains were limited.
 - ParallelGC, initially **slow** and **pause-heavy**, improved significantly when tuned.
-With 15 GB heap, it achieved an execution time of **27,643** ms, throughput of 88.23%, and lower max pauses (260 ms) compared to earlier runs.
-It was the fastest GC configuration overall, but with slightly higher GC overhead than G1GC.
+With 15 GB heap, it achieved an execution time of **28,643** ms, throughput of 88.23%, and lower max pauses (260 ms) compared to earlier runs.
+It was as fast as GC configuration overall, but with slightly higher GC overhead than G1GC.
 - ZGC delivered near-zero pause times (0.0225 ms avg), making it ideal for **latency-sensitive** applications.
 However, even with 15 GB of heap, its execution time remained the highest at **42,062** ms. Allocation stall durations were still